MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

 #### Regional capacity guidance

-To find the capacity needed for their deployments, use the capacity API or the AI Foundry deployment experience to provide real-time information on capacity availability.
+To find the capacity needed for their deployments, use the capacity API or the Azure AI Foundry deployment experience to provide real-time information on capacity availability.

 In Azure AI Foundry, the deployment experience identifies when a region lacks the capacity needed to deploy the model.
 This looks at the desired model, version and number of PTUs.
 If capacity is unavailable, the experience directs  users to a select an alternative region.